4th Grade Guided Reading Expectations

 Does your child’s school use guided reading? 🙁

 Guided reading is NOT a good way to learn to read.
-Parents, if your school uses guided reading and your child is struggling, please scroll to the top of this page and follow my “Grade Four Expectations and Recommendations.”
+Parents, if your school uses guided reading and your child is struggling, please see my grade 4 science of reading page.
 If your child can decode and spell, then guided reading is fine.
 Just be sure that when your child is stuck on a word, they sound it out—not guess!

 Guided reading falls under the Fountas and Pinnell cueing system method, which is now frowned upon.
 Students do NOT sound out words when they are stuck; instead, as students read, you ask them to figure out unknown words by looking at the picture, looking at the beginning letter sound, thinking about what would look right/sound right/make sense or skipping the tricky word/reading on/going back.
 This makes reading a guessing game.